J. C. Harrington Award in Historical Archaeology

 Kathleen Kirk Gilmore Dissertation Award

-The 2024 Kathleen Kirk Gilmore Dissertation Prize will be awarded to a recent graduate whose dissertation is considered by the selection panel to be an outstanding contribution to historical archaeology.
+The 2025 Kathleen Kirk Gilmore Dissertation Prize will be awarded to a recent graduate whose dissertation is considered by the selection panel to be an outstanding contribution to historical archaeology.
+The submission deadline for the 2025 Prize has been extended to Monday, August 12, 2024.

 Previous Dissertation Prize Winners